-In Plymouth, Michigan, a "lien" is a type of property right, which is created by a court to obtain payment of a lawful debt.
-Generally, a valid lien gives its holder the right to seize the property subject to it, or at least some of the property's equity, to satisfy the debt.
+In Plymouth, Minnesota, a "lien" is a type of property right, which is created by a court to acquire payment of a lawful debt.
+Usually, a valid lien gives its holder the right to seize the property subject to it, or at least some of the property's equity, to satisfy the debt.
 If the owner sells a piece of property that's subject to a lien, the creditor who owns the lien may be entitled to the proceeds, up to the amount you owe them.
-It can also put them "first in line" compared to other creditors, if the debtor files for bankruptcy.
+It can additionally put them "first in line" compared to other creditors, if the debtor files for bankruptcy.

-A tax lien, then, is simply a lien that is appointed for the specific purpose of collecting taxes from a delinquent tax payer in Plymouth, Michigan.
+A tax lien, then, is simply a lien that is established for the particular purpose of collecting taxes from a delinquent tax payer in Plymouth, Minnesota.

-How Can a Plymouth, Michigan Tax Lien Lawyer Help?
+How Can a Plymouth, Minnesota Tax Lien Lawyer Help?